Mordyfier/WordCounter/README.md

 - The Beatles, as the lyrics used in the sample file come from their song ["All You Need is Love"](https://www.youtube.com/watch?v=_7xMfIp-irg)
-- For the purpose of visualisation, the [Kumo](https://github.com/kennycason/kumo) open source Maven library was used for wordcloud, and [Tablesaw](https://github.com/jtablesaw/tablesaw) (and, by extension, [Plot.ly](https://github.com/plotly)) for bar chart.
+- For the purpose of visualisation, the [Kumo](https://github.com/kennycason/kumo) open source library was used for wordcloud, and [Tablesaw](https://github.com/jtablesaw/tablesaw) (and, by extension, [Plot.ly](https://github.com/plotly)) for bar chart.